firebase/firebaseui-web/README.md

           },
           firebaseui.auth.AnonymousAuthProvider.PROVIDER_ID
         ],
+        // Set to true if you only have a single federated provider like
+        // firebase.auth.GoogleAuthProvider.PROVIDER_ID and you would like to
+        // immediately redirect to the provider's site instead of showing a
+        // 'Sign in with Provider' button first.
+In order for this to take
+        // effect, the signInFlow option must also be set to 'redirect'.
+        immediateFederatedRedirect: false,
         // tosUrl and privacyPolicyUrl accept either url string or a callback
         // function.
         // Terms of service url/callback.